 You can get a printable summer reading log in Summer Camp at Home Planner.

 I usually buy a workbook for the kids each summer and have them do a few pages each day.
-We use the Summer Bridges Books that have a 15 minute a day plan for kids.
+We use the Summer Bridges Books which have a 15-minute-a-day plan for kids.
 It’s quick and has really helped my kids keep up over the summer.

 Educational Websites & Apps

 Another option is to take advantage of all the educational apps and websites for kids.
 You’ll find there are tons of different sites for every subject.